jayandra/weatherapp/README.md

-# Weather Forecast Application
+## Weather Forecast Application

-Rails web application that provides weather forecasts using Open-Meteo API.
-The application features address search (e.g. city, zip etc) with autocomplete, and displays current weather conditions along with a 5-day forecast.
+Rails web application that provides weather forecasts for any address in the world.
+- Supports address search (e.g., city, ZIP code) with autocomplete suggestions.
+- Displays current temperatures along with a 5-day forecast.
+- Implements caching for improved performance (indicates when data is served from cache).

+The app has been deployed at https://weatherapp-ahk2.onrender.com.
+As it is on a free tier, the initial start up might take a few minutes.

 ## Tech Stack
 - **Frontend**: Hotwire (Turbo + Stimulus), Tailwind CSS